 2) The paint being used must have the right density and be well mixed.

-3) If you are printing designs of more than one tile, as the edges are slightly curved, without adding any more paint pull the squeegee over the part where they connect.
+3) If you are printing designs of more than one tile, as the edges are slightly curved pull the squeegee over the part where they connect without adding any more paint.

 4) The screen can get blocked while working for various reasons, the glaze base can be too damp or too dry or the screen too close to the tiles.

 5) When the screen is blocked, do not dismount it.
 Have a basin with clean water, a cloth and a roll of hand paper.
-Clean it on both sides and the front that touches the tiles must be dry before using it.
+Clean it on both sides and the front that touches the tiles must be dry it can be used.

 The next section; Screen Printing (7) Big screens